 It might make you sad – because it explores ‘end of life’ scenarios.
 It might remind you of your own family circumstances or it might make you enjoy Olive’s freedom of expression.
 Simply saying it how it is!
 The Den founds lots to talk about, triggering our own amusing tales of indiscretions and tackling our 'older' self.
 With family in mind, many living in isolation, the group were able to connect with the challenges of maturing into 'the twilight years, as well as appreciating Olive's boldness and her laissez faire attitude to living life to the full.

-Love Olive or irritated by her actions, your book club should relish this novel, especially as this generation of our community have been 'out of reach' for too long in 2020.
+Love Olive or irritated by her actions, your book club should relish this novel, especially as this generation of our community found themselves so 'out of reach' for too long during the pandemic.
 Time to reflect, appreciate and maybe laugh a little or lots as we did in the Den.